-- 3. Dairy bucket calves will be shown at the Dairy Show on Friday morning at 8:00am. - 4.
+- 1. All Bucket Calves must have a 4-H ear tag. - 2.
+Beef Bucket calves will be shown on Friday morning at 9:00am. - 3.
+Dairy bucket calves will be shown at the Dairy Show on Friday morning at 8:00am. - 4.
 All bucket bottle calves will need to do an interview.
 A schedule will come out before the fair of interview times.
 You will need to fill out the interview packet ahead of time from the office. - 5.
 There will not be a special showmanship class for bottle/bucket calves because this is already included in the point system. - 6.
-Any 4-H or FFA member may exhibit in this class, provided the member is enrolled in the beef or dairy project. - 7.
-Any newborn or orphan calf, steer or heifer, dairy or beef, that is calved between January 1st and May 1st of current year may be shown. - 8.
-If purchased, the calf must be purchased and in possession of member within 2 weeks of birth, identified by tagging, and identified on the livestock identification report by May 15th. - 9.
+Any 4-H or FFA member may exhibit in this class, provided the member is enrolled in the beef or dairy project. - Any newborn or orphan calf, steer or heifer, dairy or beef, that is calved between January 1st and May 1st of current year may be shown. - 8.
+If purchased, the calf must be purchased and in possession of member within 2 weeks of birth, identified by tagging, and identified in 4HOnline by May 15th. - 9.
 Exhibitor may identify up to 3 animals but is limited to a maximum of 2 calves to be exhibited. - 10.
 Calf must be bucket or bottle fed (not nursing). - 11.
 Calves will be shown at halter - 12.
 The class will be divided into dairy and beef.
 Any calf that is crossed between dairy and beef will go into the beef class. - 13.
 Each exhibitor will be interviewed prior to exhibiting in regard to management and care of calf.